-The Students' Union actively contributes to the university governance structures with representation on key decision-making committees and the President co-chairing the Student Experience Committee.
+The Students' Union actively contributes to the university governance structures with representation on key decision-making committees and the President chairing the Student Experience Sub-Committee of the Learning and Teaching Committee.
 Some key successes achieved in partnership as a result of strong working relationships have been fee waivers for four refugee students living in Barnet giving access to higher education which may not have been possible otherwise, a more accessible policy on long term illness and disability by allowing students to submit one doctor's note at the beginning of the year alongside their Personal Development Plans and no longer requesting future letters which were costing students up to £30-£40 each time, student input into new attendance monitoring and engagement systems which will see additional support for students who have not been able to engage fully in their programme of study, the introduction of trained student Wellbeing Heroes working with student groups and communities to tackle mental health stigma, a two month programme of de-stress activities for students run collaboratively throughout the main assessment periods, student input into the reporting systems for sexual harassment, assault and hate crime, and a commitment from the institution to adopt the APPG definition of Islamophobia.
-Collaboration with MDXSU on the Black students' experience report has also resulted on a range of support measures being put in place in order to tackle barriers to progression for Black students.
-These include further development of our attainment gap strategy, the piloting of two race equality online programmes, more effective reporting of any racist incidents and collection and measurement of engagement with support services.